jsdealy/latin/miscellae/guideToLatinConversation.md

 Foveo, fovi, fotum,
 fovere, to inflame.

-Frango, fregi, frac-
-tum, frangere, to break.
+Frango, fregi, fractum, frangere, to break.

-Fremo,fremui, fremi-
-tum, fremgre, to tremble.
+Fremo,fremui, fremitum, fremgre, to tremble.

 Frendo and frendeo,
 frendere and frendere,
 to gnash the teeth.

-Frico, fricui, frica-
-tum and frictum, fri-
-care, to rub.
+Frico, fricui, fricatum and frictum, fricare, to rub.

 Fruor, fruTtus and
-fructus sum, fnii, to en-
+fructus sum, fnii, to enjoy.
-joy.

 Fugio, fugi, fugitum,
 fugere, to fiy from.